lextudio/AvaloniaVSCode/README.md

 After you load the project in the VS Code, you can click on Show Preview button on the editor toolbar (1)

-The previewer requires that your project is built, and has required metadata.
-When you open the project for the first time, or clean the project.
-Click on Generate Assets button (2), and wait for a couple of seconds to preview the XAML file.
+The previewer will prompt you to build your project if needed.

 The previewer will refresh when you switch between multiple xaml files, unlike Visual Studio for Windows or Rider, VS Code will reuse the single preview window.

 ### XAML Code completion

-The AXAML completion in the VS Code is powered by a language server.

-Rich syntax highlighter and contextual code complete will make it lot easier to read and write AXAML files
+Rich syntax highlighter and contextual code completion will make it lot easier to read and write AXAML files

 ![Code completion](media/AutoCompleteRM.png)

 ### XAML Outlines

-The AXAML in the VS Code supports outlining, allowing you to collapse and expand sections of your AXAML files for better readability.
+The AXAML files in the VS Code are showed with document outlines, allowing you to collapse and expand sections of your AXAML files for better readability.

 ### Useful Commands